zacharysfisher/jamf_connect_pam/README.md

 To use the PAM Module with Okta a few steps need to be taken.
 * Create an Okta Application to handle Authentication
-* Set Keys to tell the PAM Module where to go for authentication
+* Set Keys for the PAM Module
 * Enable PAM module for sudo commands
 * Configure which Authentication Calls to use PAM for